TheBevyFlock/bevy_cli/docs/src/linter/install.md

 ## Manual without Rustup

 It is possible to use the linter without Rustup, however it requires some extra steps.
 First, you'll need to install the required nightly Rust toolchain (check the [compatibility table](compatibility.md)) through some other means.
 If you're using Nix, for example, you would use a [Rust overlay](https://nixos.wiki/wiki/Rust#Unofficial_overlays) to do this.
-Make sure to also install the `rustc-dev` and `llvm-tools-preview` components for the toolchain.
+Make sure to also install the `rustc-dev` and `llvm-tools` components for the toolchain.

 Once you've installed the toolchain and components, use that toolchain's `cargo` to build the linter: